bottlebird/text_analytics-CART/README.md

   </tr>
 </table>

 The summary table compares the out-of-sample performance of CART models to this baseline.

-With the CART models, overall accuracy is lower than with the baseline, but the true positive rate is significantly larger than the false positive rate.
-In other words, the CART models are able to discriminate between the comments that are more likely to result in a positive rating vs. a negative rating.
-Note that both the true positive rate and the false positive rate are very large (90% or higher).
+Note that both the True Positive Rate and the False Positive Rate are very large (90% or higher).
 This is because the vast majority of ratings are positive in the dataset, so the predictive model errs on the side of classifying reviews as positive ones rather than negative ones.
 One can thus have very strong confidence in the prediction when a review is classified as positive, while a negative flag should be interpreted with more caution.